louisremi/jquery.persival.js/README.md

 Persival
 ========

-Persival can persist the values users entered in a form, to make them *inadvertent tab closing* & crash resilient.
+Persival can persist the values users entered in forms, to make them resilient to *inadvertent tab closing* and crashes.

 Usage
 -----